Authenticator Apps (TOTP)

 When using TOTP, the following actions are available:

-• Sign Up or In / TOTP - Verifies the TOTP code and either signs the user up if they do not exist or signs them in if they do.
+- Sign Up / TOTP - Verifies the TOTP code and signs the user up if they do not exist.

 How to Use TOTP Actions